Magic robots, robot magic, and a whole lot of swashbuckling, spying, and scheming abound in the world of Eberron.

 As you can see, the world of Eberron is big.
 I barely scratched the surface, and there’s already enough here to build a campaign (maybe just a short one) off of.
 It’s what Eberron does best.
 Where other campaign settings present a world, Eberron invites you in.
 It shows you what to get excited about–whether it’s pirates, treasures, secrets, magic–there’s something for everyone in Eberron.
 And it wants you to know it.

 I can’t say enough good stuff about this world, it’s one of my favorite settings and it captures my imagination like nothing else.
 So, check it out–there’s a number of books out there that go into greater detail.
-I hope they release more for 5th edition–especially given that it was built for 3.5–I’d love to see if they do a redesign(ish) for 5th.
-I think it’d be great–Eberron is well suited to the streamlined, narrative-driven action that 5th edition specializes in.
+If you’re brand new to the setting, the best and most up-to-date place to start is the latest Eberron Supplement from Wizards of the Coast:

 Got a favorite piece of Eberron lore?
 What do you think of all the magic and technology working together?
 Let us know in the comments!